-- 8.3 At the conclusion of their investigation, the appropriate member of staff investigating the complaint will provide an informal written response within 10 school days of the date of receipt of the complaint. - 8.4 The school would hope and expect to be able to deal with most concerns raised on an informal basis, and a complainant should not raise a formal complaint before discussing their concerns informally with an appropriate member of staff.
-It is understood, however, that there are occasions when people remain dissatisfied and would like to raise their concerns formally.
-In this case every attempt will be made to resolve the issue through the formal stages outlined within this complaints procedure.
+- member.
+The member of staff will usually be more senior but does not have to be.
+The ability to consider the concern objectively and impartially is more important. - 8.3 At the conclusion of their investigation, the appropriate member of staff investigating the complaint will provide an informal written response within 10 school days of the date of receipt of the complaint. - 8.4 The school would hope and expect to be able to deal with most concerns raised on an informal basis, and a complainant should not raise a formal complaint before discussing their concerns informally with an appropriate member of staff. - 8.5 It is understood that there are occasions when people remain dissatisfied and would like to raise their concerns formally.
+In this case, every attempt will be made to resolve the issue through the formal stages outlined within this complaints procedure.